loonwerks/CASE/TA5/unit-tests/AADL/testevent/readme.md

 [sb_consumer_impl.c](CAmkES/components/consumer_impl/src/sb_consumer_impl.c)
 to isolate the application code of both components from some of the details of interacting with lower-level CAmkES/seL4 APIs.

+## HAMR Code Generation for seL4 [CASE Phase 2]

+(Documentation and examples are forth-coming.
+Quick notes: The new version of the translation removes the monitor component and has the queue between the producer and consumer communicate through a shared memory region where seL4 memory protections are used to ensure that the producer can only write and the consumer can only read.
+The new version is also more closely aligned with the semantics and APIs described in the AADL standard.)